Paul Tyler

-Paul Archer Tyler, Baron Tyler, (born 29 October 1941) is a Liberal Democrat politician in the United Kingdom.
-He was a Member of Parliament (MP) from February to October 1974 and from 1992 to 2005, and sat in the House of Lords as a life peer until October 2021.
+Paul Archer Tyler, Baron Tyler (born 29 October 1941) is a Liberal Democrat politician in the United Kingdom.
+He was the Member of Parliament (MP) for Bodmin from February to October 1974 and for North Cornwall from 1992 to 2005, and sat in the House of Lords as a life peer until October 2021.

 Education

-He was privately educated at the independent Sherborne School and Exeter College, Oxford.
+Tyler was privately educated at the independent Sherborne School and Exeter College, Oxford.

 Elections

 In 1964 Tyler was elected Britain's youngest County Councillor, and re-elected in 1967.
 He was vice-chairman of the Dartmoor National Park Committee and a member of the Devon & Cornwall Police Authority.

 His first Parliamentary candidacy was for Totnes at the 1966 general election, when he came third.

 At the 1970 general election, Tyler stood as the Liberal candidate in the Bodmin constituency, defending the seat held by the outgoing Liberal MP Peter Bessell.
 However, he lost to the Conservative candidate Robert Hicks.

 At the February 1974 general election, Tyler defeated Hicks by a majority of only nine votes.
 At the October election that year, Tyler increased his vote, but not sufficiently to withstand the swing, and Hicks regained the seat with a majority of 665.
 Tyler stood again at the 1979 general election, but Hicks was re-elected with a large majority, in line with the national swing away from the Liberals and Labour to the Conservatives.

 He contested the 1982 Beaconsfield by-election, increasing the Alliance vote and pushing the Labour candidate (Tony Blair) into third place.
 Tyler did not contest the general elections in 1983 and 1987, but was David Steel's campaign organiser in 1983, and was subsequently elected Chairman of the Liberal Party 1983–6; he was appointed a Commander of the Order of the British Empire (CBE) in the 1985 Birthday Honours.
 In addition to his role as Campaign Adviser to Steel, he was a member of the Alliance Planning Group 1986–87, and the Campaign Team led by John Pardoe in the 1987 general election.

 He was the Liberal Democrat candidate for Cornwall and Plymouth in the 1989 European Parliament election.
 He reduced the Conservative majority to 8.7%, cut the Labour share of the vote and gained 68,559 votes – the highest ever Liberal or Liberal Democrat vote at the time and the best result in the whole UK.

 After an 18-year absence, he returned to Parliament at the 1992 general election, when he was elected as Liberal Democrat Member for North Cornwall, defeating the Conservative incumbent Gerry Neale, who had defeated John Pardoe in 1979.
 He was a member of the Liberal Democrats' shadow cabinet until he retired from the House of Commons at the May 2005 general election.
 Dan Rogerson was selected by the local Liberal Democrats to succeed him, and held the seat by a majority of 3,176.